 Is a Notarized Document Legally Binding?

 iEditorial Note: These blog posts represent the opinion of DoNotPay’s Writers, but each person’s situation and circumstances vary greatly.
 As a result, you should make sure to do your own independent research.
 Because everyone is unique, our self-help tools are never guaranteed to help with any specific situation.
-DoNotPay is not a law firm and is not licensed to practice law.
-DoNotPay provides a platform for legal information and self-help.
+DoNotPay is not a law firm, is not licensed to practice law, and is not equivalent to the services of a licensed lawyer.
+DoNotPay provides a platform for legal information and self-help, and does not offer legal services.
+Third party news articles mentioned on our website do not necessarily reflect the views of the company, or the current services that we offer.

 Is a Notarized Document Legally Binding?
 Find Out With DoNotPay!

-Writing a legal document is a complicated procedure.
+Writing a document is a complicated procedure.
 You must ensure that the contract follows a specific structure and meets the state’s requirements to be admissible in court.

 Notarizing documents can be a tedious but sometimes necessary task.
 Is a notarized document legally binding?
 Do I have to go through the whole ordeal, or can I skip it?
 DoNotPay will answer these questions and provide a simple method of validating your signature on any contract!

-Is a Notarized Document Legal in Court?
+Is a Notarized Document in Court?

 Contracts have to meet specific requirements to be enforceable in court.
 While notarized documents are admissible, they are not necessarily considered legally-binding.